 - Provide the employee with all the resources they need

 - Conduct regular performance conversations with the employee

 - Match the employee’s skills to the best jobs and tasks for them

 - Encourage them to be the architect of their part of the organization

-The Right to Fire Employees
+The Right to Introduce Employees To A Better Future

 If the employee is not right for the job, and can’t be utilized effectively in another position, then discontinue their employment.
 They usually want to quit, well before employers find out.